 Chefs And Cooks

-H-2B visa: Chefs may qualify for temporary positions during a busy season—for example, the employer is a ski resort and the position is for the winter season.
-Once the employer proves the position is temporary or seasonal the employer will be barred from sponsoring the foreign national for a permanent labor certification for that position.
+H-2B visa: Chefs and cooks may qualify for temporary positions during peak seasons—for example, the employer is a ski resort and the position is for the winter season as they are not open in the summer.

-J-1 visa: A young cook seeking exposure to how a restaurant operates in the U.S. may obtain a J-1 industrial trainee visa for up to 18 months.
+J-1 visa: A young cook or chef seeking exposure to how a restaurant operates in the U.S. may obtain a J-1 trainee visa.
 Many organizations have J-1 programs specifically accredited for training in the culinary arts.

-L-1 visa: Chefs with management responsibilities employed by multinational companies should be eligible for L-1A visas.
-It is also possible that a specialized knowledge chef or cook could obtain an L-1B visa.
+L-1 visa: Chefs with significant management responsibilities employed by multinational companies may be eligible for L-1A visas.
+It may also be possible that a specialized knowledge chef or cook could obtain an L-1B visa.
 For example, an international airline catering company may have unique processes, technologies, and procedures for preparing their food and delivering it to airplanes such that an employee with specialized knowledge is necessary.
+It is important to note that USCIS is extremely wary about the approval of L-1 visas for those in the culinary industry.

 TN visa: Chefs are not included in the NAFTA Schedule of Professionals.
 Some chefs, however, may work from time to time as management consultants to advise on the design, building, opening, and advertising of new restaurants, as well as the menu planning.
 In this situation, a management consultant TN visa may be granted to a Canadian or Mexican chef.

 Green Card: The DOL regulations for Schedule A provide that nurses are exempt from the labor certification requirement.
-Thus, a U.S. employer (usually a hospital, nurse registry, or convalescent facility) may file a Green Card petition under the skilled worker category, followed by an immigrant visa application or adjustment of status.
+Thus, a U.S. employer (usually a hospital, nursing agency, or convalescent facility) may file a Green Card petition on behalf of the nurse.

 H-1B visa: Nurses may qualify for H-1B visas only if the position they will fill requires at least a bachelor’s degree.
-Only high-level nursing positions such as administrators, nurse practitioners, midwives, and other positions requiring advanced degrees or equivalent work experience will qualify for H-1B visas, as will nurse positions in the state of Montana, which require a bachelor’s degree in nursing.
+Only high-level nursing positions such as administrators, nurse practitioners, midwives, specialist nursing positions and other positions requiring advanced degrees or equivalent work experience generally qualify for H-1B visas.
+Otherwise, the petitioner needs to prove that its facility only hires nurses with bachelor’s degrees or the state where the individual is employed only licenses nurses who have bachelor’s degrees.

 TN visa: The NAFTA Schedule of Professionals includes nurse as a TN qualifying profession for Canadian and Mexican citizens.
 Applicants must have a state or provincial license or licenciatura degree.

-J-1 visa: Nonimmigrant physicians who were coming to the U.S. to obtain medical education and training and thereby perform patient care are required to obtain a J exchange visitor visa through the Educational Council for Foreign Medical Graduates (ECFMG).
+J-1 visa: Nonimmigrant physicians who are coming to the U.S. to obtain graduate medical education and training (generally residencies and fellowships) may obtain a J-1 Physician exchange visitor visa through the Educational Council for Foreign Medical Graduates (ECFMG).
 Their website, www.ecfmg.org, is very informative and answers many questions regarding qualification, certification, and the application process.
+All physicians who come to the U.S. under the J-1 Physician program to pursue graduate medical education are subject to the 2-year home residency requirement and cannot obtain a “no-objection” waiver.

-H-1B visa: The USCIS recognizes that software engineers, system analysts, systems engineers, database administrators, and other computer/information technology (IT) positions are professional/specialty occupations.
+H-1B visa: USCIS generally recognizes that software engineers, systems engineers, database administrators, and other computer/information technology (IT) positions can be professional/specialty occupations.

 E visa: IT professionals from treaty countries may be granted both E-1 and E-2 visa as managers and persons with specialized knowledge.

-TN visa: Canadian and Mexican software professional have a couple of TN options.
-The most common of them is a Computer Systems Analyst – which is very broadly defined and covers most IT areas.
-A second option is that of an Engineer – USCIS now recognizes computer and software engineers as engineers for TN purposes.
-However, they do look for a degree in engineering or related field (mathematics, computer science) for engineers.
+TN visa: Canadian and Mexican software professional have several TN options.
+The most common is the occupation of Computer Systems Analyst – which is very broadly defined and may cover many IT areas.
+A second option is that of an Engineer – USCIS recognizes computer and software engineers as engineers for TN purposes.
+However, they do look for a degree in engineering or closely related field.
 A third option is that of a Management Consultant.
-As a management consultant you have to have a BS degree or 5 years experience in the field.
-You have to be coming to work for a consulting company or to fill a ‘supernumary’ position with a company in the US.
+As a management consultant you have to have a bachelor’s degree or 5 years experience in the field.
+You have to be coming to work for a consulting company or to fill a ‘supernumerary’ position with a company in the US.

-H-1B visa: Fashion models are retained under the H-1B category if they can demonstrate they are of distinguished merit and ability.
+H-1B visa: Fashion models may apply under the H-1B category if they can demonstrate they are of “distinguished merit and ability”.
 The applicable standard requires the model to show that he or she is prominent in his/her field and that the position requires prominence.
-Prominence means a ‘high level of achievement as evidenced by a degree of skill and recognition substantially above that ordinarily encountered… The person must be renowned, leading or well known.’
 This category does not include support occupations such as hair stylists and make-up artists who may apply through O-1 or H-2B categories.

 Accountant And Taxation Consultants

-H-1B visa: An organization could file an H-1B for the job position of Accountant if the job duties don’t involve simple record keeping, accounting and some internal auditing.
+H-1B visa: An organization could file an H-1B for the job position of Accountant if the job duties don’t involve simple record keeping/bookkeeping, accounting and limited internal auditing.

 H-2A visa: The H-2A temporary agricultural program establishes a means for agricultural employers who anticipate a shortage of domestic workers to bring nonimmigrant foreign workers to the U.S. to perform agricultural labor or services of a temporary or seasonal nature.

-H-1B visa: Certain management and technical/professional positions can qualify for H-1B status.
+H-1B visa: Certain management and technical/professional positions may qualify for the H-1B visa.

 Au Pair Or Nanny